vacp2p/rfc/content/docs/rfcs/70/README.md

 This protocol will consist of several stages:

 1. Key setting for X3DH: this step will produce prekey bundles for Bob which will be fed into X3DH.
 It will also allow Alice to generate the keys required to run the X3DH algorithm correctly.
 2. Execution of X3DH: This step will output a common secret key SK together with an additional data vector AD.
-Both will be used in the Double Ratchet algorithm initialization.
+Both will be used in the double ratchet algorithm initialization.
-3. Execution of the Double Ratchet algorithm for forward secure, authenticated communications, using the common secret key SK, obtained from X3DH, as a root key.
+3. Execution of the double ratchet algorithm for forward secure, authenticated communications, using the common secret key SK, obtained from X3DH, as a root key.

 ## Cryptographic functions required
 -   XEd448 for digital signatures involved in the X3DH key generation.